About WordFarm

 Andrew Craft, Publisher

-Andrew Craft is founder, publisher and "philosopher-king" of WordFarm.
-A graduate of DePaul University in Chicago, Illinois, he has worked for fifteen years as a creative in the publishing industry.
-Andrew is as passionate about design and production quality as he is about editorial quality.
+Andrew is founder and publisher of WordFarm.
+A graduate of DePaul University in Chicago, Illinois, he has worked for more than twenty years as a designer in the publishing industry.
+He is currently a creative director for Amazon Publishing.

 Sally Sampson Craft, Communications Director